We promote sport opportunities for Yukoners, from grassroots to elite levels, ensuring excellence at every junction

 Sport Yukon believes we must do all we can to ensure sport remains fun, safe and respectful for all participants.

-Sport Yukon is committed to empowering our stakeholders with the skills to prevent bullying, abuse, harassment and discrimination.
+We are committed to empowering our stakeholders with the skills to prevent bullying, abuse, harassment and discrimination.

 Since there are varied circumstances in which a concussion can occur, it’s very important for coaches, parents, athletes, teachers and community leaders to be aware of the signs, symptoms, and what to do when a concussion occurs.